bakhras/MixtureDescriptors-II/README.md

 ```

 ## Arguments
 After installation, you can use the package's functions in your Python code.
 The main function get_result requires seven arguments:
 descriptors_file_path: Path to the CSV file containing individual descriptors for each component.
 mole_fraction_file_path: Path to the CSV file with mole fraction values for each component in each mixture.
 output_directory: Directory path where the resulting CSV file will be saved.
 constant_threshold: Threshold for filtering out constant and nearly constant descriptors.
 correlation_threshold: Threshold for removing highly correlated descriptor pairs.
 batch_number: Batch number for processing highly correlated pairs due to large correlation matrices.
 client: An instance of a dask.distributed.Client

-After installation, you can use the package's functions in your Python code.
-The main function get_result requires seven arguments:

-## Contributing
-Contributions are welcome!
-Please open an issue or submit a pull request if you have suggestions or improvements.

 ## License
 This project is licensed under the GNU General Public License - see the LICENSE file for details.